Reducing food waste during transportation: How can telematics help?

-Employing such practices result not only in less wasted food and satisfied customers but also in efficient leadership.
+Employing such practices results not only in less food loss during transportation and more satisfied customers but also in efficient leadership.

 For instance, Kreiss, one of the leading logistics companies in Europe, highly appreciates the advantages of the cold chain temperature monitoring solution.
 Since implementing it, the company has gained a clear competitive advantage and set new standards for refrigerated product shipping companies.

-If you’re interested to find out more about the temperature monitoring solution at Mapon and learn how it can benefit your business, don’t hesitate to contact our team for further information via email@example.com.
+If you’re interested to find out more about Mapon’s temperature monitoring solution and learn how it can benefit your business, don’t hesitate to contact our team for further information!